Tuesday, November 15, 2022

 2022 Nov 7, Early Morning Adventures

 Early this morning, it was cold, wet and foggy.
-We rode to Jack for breakfast, where I ordered a single biscuit and gravy.
-Hubby ordered the big breakfast of eggs, sausage, hash rounds, biscuits, and gravy.
+We rode to Jack for breakfast, where I ordered a biscuit and gravy.
+Hubby ordered the big breakfast of eggs, sausage, hash rounds, biscuits, and sauce.
 As we rode home, we saw the sun trying to peak out.

 Sunrise

-Later that morning, we rode to town and stopped at Hobby Lobby (lots of people looking for holiday decorations), Dollar Tree, and Ollie’s then to get our B12 shots.
+Later that morning, we rode to town and stopped at Hobby Lobby (where many people were looking for holiday decorations), Dollar Tree, and Ollie's to get our B12 shots.

 We rode to Muscle Shoals, stopped, and ate lunch at the new Highway 55 Restaurant.
 I ordered a hamburger with the fixings, onion rings, and unsweetened iced tea.
 I ate about half of my hamburger but all of my onion rings.
 Hubby also ordered a Mushroom hamburger and onion rings.
 He ate all his hamburger but not all his onion rings, so we had enough for another meal.